DoddiSkula/sorting-visualizer/README.md

 # Sorting Algorithms Visualizer

 This tool visualizes how different sorting algorithms work.
 Each element in the array is represented as a vertical bar that moves according to it's position (index) in the array.

 Live version can be viewed here https://doddiskula.github.io/sorting-visualizer/.

 ## Algorithms

 - [Selection sort](https://en.wikipedia.org/wiki/Selection_sort)
 - [Quicksort (iterative)](https://en.wikipedia.org/wiki/Quicksort)

-More algorithms will be implemented!

 ---